-After breakfast at the Pousada Tropical Wind and the subsequent route briefing, we will head north of the accommodation on the beach.
-From Cumbuco, one of the oldest and most famous kite spots in Brazil, our 47-mile route takes us to Lagoinha.
+After breakfast at the Pousada Tropical Wind and the subsequent route briefing, we will set off north of the accommodation on the beach.
+From Cumbuco, one of the oldest and most famous kite spots in Brazil, our 50-mile route takes us to Lagoinha.
 We pass the famous Cauipe Lagoon – and a few-miles later we have to land our kites.
 Going beneath the piers is faster than going around the outside in the sea.
 We continue our trip on the beach of Pecem.
 It’s about 6.5-miles to Taiba.
-At the end of this spot we pass Lagoa Taiba before we come across one of the best wave spots in this area called Quebra Mar, in Paracuru.
+At the end of this kite spot we pass the Lagoa Taiba before we come across one of the best wave spots in this area called Quebra Mar in Paracuru.
 From here, it is another 15.5-miles to our destination – the beach of Lagoinha.
-We will spend the night at the scenic Hotel Platô.
+We will spend the night at the Hotel Platô.

 Day 2: 20 Sept.

 Lagoinha → Icaraí de Amontada | 50 mi

 First we hit Donkey Kite Lagoon on the beach, with our destination today being Icarai de Amontada.
 50-miles of bathtub-warm salt water separate us at the start.
 The closest kite spot is Guajiru, less than 12.5-miles away.
 We pass along Flecheiras and Emboaca before we reach the picturesque bay of Mundaú.
 We’ll cover more than half today’s distance before we stop for a break at Baleia.
 The beach in this area is spacious and the sea is tame, so we can get ahead quickly.
 We will shortly arrive in beautiful bay of Icaraí de Amontada.
 At its western end is the Pousada Villa Mango, our accommodation for tonight.

 Icaraí de Amontada → Jericoacoara | 75 mi